intuition-dev/intuDocs/docsSrc/src/crud.md

-# Tutorial 6: Generate a serverless CRUD webapp.
+# Generate a serverless CRUD webapp.

 CRUD stands for create-read-update-delete.